Crom Dubh

 Crom Dubh (/sga/, /gd/; meaning "black crooked [one]"; also Crum Dubh, Dark Crom) is a mythological and folkloric figure of Ireland, based on the god Crom Cruach, mentioned in the 12th-century dinnseanchas of Magh Slécht.

 Folklore

-Conflict with Saint Patrick
+Encounters with Saint Patrick

 According to one legend, Cainnech of Aghaboe saw a number of demons flying past and when he inquired of their errand, one of them told him that Crom Dubh had died and they were after collecting his soul.
 Cainnech bid him on their return to tell him how they had fared.
 Some time later the demon returned limping badly.
 He told Cainnech that they were just about to seize Crom Dubh's soul when St. Patrick appeared with a host of angels and saints and drove them off, Crom Dubh's good works having outweighed his sins.

 Dun Briste at Downpatrick Head is the site of the battle between St. Patrick and Crom Dubh.